Soulside Journey (1991)

 and Cromlech.
 As a result, the band was signed by Peaceville Records.

-Early on, they appeared to have ties with some members of the Swedish Death Metal scene,
+Early on, they appeared to have ties with some members of the Swedish death metal

-as Tomas Lindberg (of Grotesque / At the Gates) assisted in the creation of the Darkthrone logo and Uffe Cederlund (of Entombed)
+scene, as Tomas Lindberg (of Grotesque / At the Gates) assisted in the creation of the Darkthrone logo and Uffe Cederlund

-was present in the studio during the recording of their debut L.P., Soulside Journey, in 1990.
-The album was produced
+(of Entombed) was present in the studio during the recording of their debut L.P., Soulside Journey, in 1990.
+The

-by Tomas Skosgberg, in Sunlight Studio (known for such albums as Sumerian Cry, Left Hand Path, Dark
+album was produced by Tomas Skosgberg, in Sunlight Studio (known for such albums as Sumerian Cry, Left Hand Path,

-Recollections, et cetera).
-This is the only Death Metal album that the band recorded, as they went for a primitive Black
+Dark Recollections, et cetera).
+This is the only death metal album that the band recorded, as they went for a primitive

-"Cromlech" comes thundering in.
-To those not familiar with the band's origins, it may sound strange to hear technical Death
+song "Cromlech" comes thundering in.
+To those not familiar with the band's origins, it may sound strange to hear technical

 band didn't change so drastically, with the albums that followed this.
 As for differences, Nocturno Culto's vocals are deeper,